Raphael-Boichot/Collection-of-PCB-for-Game-Boy-Printer-Emulators/README.md

 The Waveshare RP2040 Zero is also equipped with a fancy WS2812 as internal LED which is not driven in the projects linked here, sadly.
 It's up to you to code a basic controller for it (like in the picture above).

-I won't provide any PCB compatible with the Stackmashing's USB to GB Link Cable Adapter as [there are some on Github](https://github.com/agtbaskara/game-boy-pico-link-board) and you can always recompile the codes if needed (good luck !).
-The Pico GB printer and the Stackmashing's board are not directly compatible (they do not share the same pinout while being **totally similar** in function) for historical reasons.
+I won't provide any PCB compatible with the Stackmashing's USB to GB Link Cable Adapter (a similar project) as [there are some on Github](https://github.com/agtbaskara/game-boy-pico-link-board).
+Pinout is different.

 ## Game Boy Printer Emulator PCB for the Waveshare RP2040 Zero + Remote control for [Photo!](https://github.com/untoxa/gb-photo)
-[!WARNING]
-**PCB NOT YET VALIDATED, USE AT YOUR OWN RISKS**
+## PCB NOT YET VALIDATED, USE AT YOUR OWN RISKS

 RP2040 compatible PCB to connect cleanly:
 - [The Pico GB Printer](https://github.com/untoxa/pico-gb-printer)